cscie114/cscie-114_week-11-cicd-final/README.md

-# cicd-11ty-demo-start
+# cscie-114_week-11-cicd-final
-This repo will contain all the code we demonstrate in-class to hopefully create a working CI/CD pipeline.
+This repo will contain the final code that we demonstrate in class to hopefully create a working CI/CD pipeline.